This article is about the Speedmaster Professional watches of the 1980s, a difficult period for Omega.

 Serial numbers of Speedmaster Pro models have obviously departed from the standard Omega serial number system by 1969.
 Whatever the reason for this might be, in the 1980s it also turned somewhat chaotic.

 For example, a watch with a serial pointing to a certain year could have in fact been made two years earlier or later.
 That said, without info from the Omega archives, the precise year of manufacture of a 1980s Speedmaster isn’t easy to find out.
-Well, the theoretical one is, but the actual year can well be considerably off from that.

 Pro, but not-so-Pro – the odd or special models